gonfva/gonfva.github.io/content/en/blog/2017-08-27-virtual-reality-in-macos--ii.md

 Does it work with other models?
 I don’t know.
 This guy seems to have used [Apple’s offer](https://developer.apple.com/development-kit/external-graphics/) to set an external GPU on a Macbook Pro

-> [](https://twitter.com/AnalyticMike/status/884774470262685698)About the delivery from Apple, I’ve got mix-feelings.
+{{< tweet user="AnalyticMike" id="884774470262685698" >}}_About the delivery from Apple, I’ve got mix-feelings._

 Delivery took about a week.
 But it was when I was told it would be at checkout.
 And everything went fine.

 ### Installing the devices